owen2345/rails-hotreload/README.md

 ```
 rails_hotreload: bin/rails rails_hotreload:start
 ```
-- Start your rails application and
+- Start your rails application and try editing your views or stylesheets or js files to see immediate changes in your browser

 ## Configuration
 - This gem by default is watching changes in: `app/assets/builds,app/views/`.
 This can be customized as the following: